krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 [file]{climbing_stairs_backtrack}-[class]{}-[func]{climbing_stairs_backtrack}
 ```

-## Method 1: Brute Force Search
+## Method 1: Brute force search

-Backtracking algorithms don't explicitly break the problem; instead, they treat it as a series of decision steps, exploring all possible solutions and pruning paths that don't lead to a solution.
+Backtracking algorithms do not explicitly decompose the problem into subproblems.
+Instead, they treat the problem as a sequence of decision steps, exploring all possibilities through trial and pruning.

 We can analyze this problem using a decomposition approach.
 Let $dp[i]$ represent the number of ways to reach the $i^{th}$ step.
 In this case, $dp[i]$ is the original problem, and its subproblems are: